cloudera/hue/docs/user-guide/user-guide.md

 Via the Home page, saved documents can be exported for backups or transferring to another Hue.

+## Changing the language

+The language is automatically detected from the Browser or OS.
+English, Spanish, French, German, Korean, Japanese and Chinese are supported.

+The language can be manual set by a user in the "My Profile" page.
+Please go to My Profile > Step2 Profile and Groups > Language Preference and choose the language you want.

 # Editors / Notebook
 The goal of Hue's Editor is to make data querying easy and productive.